Hennessy-Milner Theorems via Galois Connections: Qualitative Case

-We now consider completed trace/ready/failure/possible futures equivalence from the van Glabbeek spectrum \cite{g:linear-branching-time} and explain how these equivalences can be obtained by adding fixed predicates.
-We parameterize over a family $\mathcal S$ of predicates over the state space (see Fig.\thinspace\ref{fig:SummaryOfDecoratedTraceEquiv}).
+\paragraph*{Decorated Trace Equivalences} We now consider completed trace/ready/failure/possible futures equivalence from the van Glabbeek spectrum \cite{g:linear-branching-time} and explain how these equivalences can be obtained by adding fixed predicates.
+We parameterize over a family $\mathcal S$ of predicates over the state space (see Figure~\ref{fig:SummaryOfDecoratedTraceEquiv}).
 We first characterize the fixpoint of the behaviour function, modified with an extra preorder as follows.
-The advantage of this characterisation is that it allows to state various decorated trace equivalences in terms of transfer properties attributed to bisimulation relations.
+The advantage of this characterisation is that it allows to state various decorated trace equivalences in terms of transfer properties as in the definition of bisimulation relations.

-\begin{theoremrep} Let $R_0 \in \operatorname{Pre}(X)$ and consider the map $\be_{R_0} = \bet \cap ({R}_0)_{H}$.
-Then $\mu\,\be_{R_0}$ is equal to the set $\Omega(R_0)$ of those pairs $(X_1,X_2)$, such that if $x\in X_1$ admits a trace $x_1 \xrightarrow\sigma x'_1$, then there exists $x_2\in X_2$, such that $x_2 \xrightarrow \sigma x'_2$ and $x'_1 \mathrel{R_0} x'_2$ (and vice versa). \end{theoremrep} \begin{proof} We set $\Omega = \Omega(R_0)$ and first show that $\Omega \subseteq \mu\,\be$.
+\begin{theoremrep} Let $R_0 \in \mathit{Pre}(X)$ and consider the map $\be_{R_0} = \bet \cap ({R}_0)_{H}$.
+Then $\mu\,\be_{R_0}$ is equal to the set $\Omega(R_0)$ of those pairs $(X_1,X_2)$, such that if $x_1\in X_1$ admits a trace $x_1 \xrightarrow\sigma x'_1$, then there exists $x_2\in X_2$, such that $x_2 \xrightarrow \sigma x'_2$ and $x'_1 \mathrel{R_0} x'_2$ (and vice versa). \end{theoremrep} \begin{proof} We set $\Omega = \Omega(R_0)$ and first show that $\Omega \subseteq \mu\,\be$.
 By the Knaster-Tarski Theorem it suffices to show that $\Omega \subseteq \be_{R_0}(\Omega)$, since every post-fixpoint is below the greatest fixpoint.
 Let $(X_1, X_2)\in\Omega$, then the following properties hold: \begin{enumerate} \item Clearly $X_1 = \emptyset \iff X_2 = \emptyset$. \item We have $(\delta_a[X_1], \delta_a[X_2]) \in \Omega$.
 For if $\sigma$ is a trace of some state $x'_1\in\delta_a[X_1]$ and $x'_1 \xrightarrow{\sigma} x^{\prime\prime}_2$, then $x \xrightarrow{a} x'_1 \xrightarrow{\sigma} x^{\prime\prime}_1$ for some state in $x_1\in X_1$ and consequently there is $x_2\in X_2$, such that $x_2 \xrightarrow{a} x_2' \xrightarrow{\sigma} x_2^{\prime\prime}$ with $x^{\prime\prime}_1 \mathrel{R_0} x_2^{\prime\prime}$.
 In particular $x'_2\in\delta_a[X_2]$.
 The same holds vice versa. \item By considering the empty trace in the definition of $\Omega$, we obtain $(X_1, X_2)\in (R_0)_H$. \end{enumerate} Since $\Omega$ is clearly a congruence, these three properties imply that $(X_1, X_2) \in \be_{R_0}(\Omega)$.

 For the other direction we assume that $\Theta$ is a fixpoint of $\be_{R_0}$ and a congruence, and show that $\Theta \subseteq \Omega$.
 Fix a pair $(X_1, X_2)\in\Theta$ and assume that $x_0\in X_1$ admits a trace $x_0 \xrightarrow{a_0} x_1 \xrightarrow{a_1} \dots \xrightarrow{a_{\ell-1}} x_\ell$.
 Since $\Theta$ is a fixpoint and a congruence, we get Using the fixpoint property one more time, we get In particular, there is some $y_\ell\in \hat\delta_{a_0\dots a_{\ell-1}}[X_2]$ with $x_\ell \mathrel{R_0} y_\ell$.
 The other direction is analogous.
 We therefore can conclude that $(X_1, X_2) \in \Omega$.
 Since congruences are preserved under $\be_{R_0}$ and under intersections, we know that $\mu\,\be_{R_0}$ is a congruence, hence $\mu\,\be_{R_0} \subseteq \Omega$. \end{proof}